Romanian Police: Weapons

 In 2020, the Romanian Police acquired 25,000 Beretta Px4 pistols, they had entered regular service by the end of 2020.
 The special services units (S.I.A.S. and S.A.S.) use Glock pistols and HK-MP5 submachine guns.

 Ranks

 Before 2002, the National Police had military status and a military ranking system (see Romanian Armed Forces ranks and insignia).
-In June 2002 it became a civilian police force (the first police service in Eastern Europe to do so) and its personnel was structured into two corps:
+In June 2002 it became a civilian police force (one of the first police services in Eastern Europe) and its personnel was structured into two corps: